- Purchase the complete Expat Arrivals Turkey Guide (PDF)

 Types of accommodation in Turkey

 There are many types of accommodation available in Turkey, from flats and apartments to houses, condominiums and luxury villas.
-The price of property in Turkey varies greatly according to the type and quality of a residence, its location, how recently it was constructed, and whether or not it has parking facilities (parking space is at a premium in Turkish cities, especially in Istanbul).
+The price of property in Turkey varies greatly according to the type and quality of a residence, its location, how recently it was constructed and whether it has parking facilities.
+Parking space is at a premium in Turkish cities, especially in Istanbul.
 As can be expected, property prices are generally higher in urban areas than in rural areas.

 There are no specific expat areas in Turkey, although expats moving to Istanbul might want to check out the districts of Nişantaşı, Teşvikiye and Cihangir.
 These all offer a good range of accommodation options, and at the same time are vibrant parts of the city to live in.